About UNDP in Barbados and the OECS

-UNDP Barbados and the OECS, during 2012 – 2016 will be implementing its new five-year Subregional Programme, through the implementation of a Multi-Country Programme Action Plan 2012 – 2016.
 The primary focus will be to support initiatives and programmes to help close the gaps identified in the United Nations Multi-Country Sustainable Development Framework for the Caribbean, including support for improvement in the management of natural resources and adapting to climate; and to address the priorities articulated by countries through consultative processes of the United Nations System for Barbados and the OECS.

 In the subregion, all of our activities are undertaken in close coordination with UN Agencies, Funds and Programmes, operational in Barbados and the OECS.
 UNDP works in partnership with the Governments of Barbados and the OECS, civil society, community based organizations, the private sector, academia, regional institutions and international development partners.
 At the national level, UNDP works with nationally appointed focal points and line ministries.

 What do we want to accomplish?

 Within our multi-country context, our aim is to create an enabling environment where our national governments have the capacities for inclusive and sustainable human development; meet their regional commitments, and internationally agreed goals including the Millennium Development Goals.
 To accomplish this, UNDP works in partnership with Governments of Barbados and the OECS, civil society, community based organizations, the private sector, academia, regional institutions and international development partners.

 What are our results?

 Within each of UNDP’s four practices, UNDP Barbados and the OECS advocates for the protection of human rights and especially the empowerment of women.
 Through regional and global networks, UNDP Barbados and the OECS shares ways to promote gender equality as an essential dimension of ensuring political participation and accountability; economic empowerment and effective development planning; crisis prevention and conflict resolution; access to clean water, sanitation and energy services; the best use of new technologies for development purposes; and society-wide mobilization against HIV/AIDS.